Haej990/MAFIA-GAME/README.md

 ## About video demonstration
 - Case 1 : Starting the game as a new player and demonstrated the player collected all the five clues in the player's inventory
 - Case 2 : Starting the game as a new player and saved current status and exit.
 Showed the output textfile, which contains the player's current status.
-Demonstrated the player to resume his/her game with his/her current status but lost the game.
+Demonstrated the player to resume his/her game with his/her current status but lost the game eventually.